Toglefritz/partly_windy/README.md

 fine a point on it, total shit.
 But we can stand to give up a little accuracy if it means we can put the words "artificial intelligence" in our marketing material.

+## On All Your Favorite Platforms

+The **Partly Windy** app is built using Flutter, the cross-platform app development framework from Google.
+One of the greatest parts about developing with Flutter is that apps can be built for and run on many different platforms from a single codebase.
+Flutter 3.x supports Android, iOS, web, Windows, MacOS, and Linux.
+Partly Windy supports all of these platforms (although it has not been built for the Apple ones yet since I don't own a MacOS machine).

+However, with this project we will go one step farther still with the effort to run the app on *every* screen by including support for Wear OS devices, still from the same codebase as the other platforms.

 ## Set Up a Wear OS Debugging Session

 *[http://android.cn-mirrors.com/training/wearables/apps/bt-debugging.html#SetupSession](http://android.cn-mirrors.com/training/wearables/apps/bt-debugging.html#SetupSession)*